codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the chicken get a penalty?
-For fowl play.
+Astronomers got tired watching the moon go around the earth for 24 hours.
+They decided to call it a day.

 ## Daily Trivia

-What does CPU stand for?
+The C programming language was created by this American computer scientist.
- 1. Central Processing Unit
+ 1. Tim Berners Lee
- 2. Central Processor Unit
+ 2. Dennis Ritchie
- 3. Computer Personal Unit
+ 3. al-Khwārizmī
- 4. Central Process Unit
+ 4. Willis Ware

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Dennis Ritchie
 </details>